-- The Convention on Nuclear Safety [10]; - The Convention on Early Notification of a Nuclear Accident [11]; - The Convention on Assistance in the Case of a Nuclear Accident or

-Safety of Radioactive Waste Management [13];

-- The Convention on the Physical Protection of Nuclear Material and the Amendment thereto [14];

-- The Code of Conduct on the Safety and Security of Radioactive Sources [15].
+- The Convention on Nuclear Safety4 [10]; - The Convention on Early Notification of a Nuclear Accident [11]; - The Convention on Assistance in the Case of a Nuclear Accident or Radiological Emergency [12]; - The Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management [13]; - The Convention on the Physical Protection of Nuclear Material [14]; - The Code of Conduct on the Safety and Security of Radioactive Sources [15].

-&lt;sup>4 The Convention on Nuclear Safety, which was developed to promote and harmonize nuclear safety, is a legally binding international agreement that was ratified by all States with operating nuclear power plants.
+4 The Convention on Nuclear Safety, which was developed to promote and harmonize nuclear safety, is a legally binding international agreement that was ratified by all States with operating nuclear power plants.
 The Convention sets up a system of national reporting and peer reviews to ensure that States are complying with their obligations to meet recognized international safety standards and to apply good practices.